Midwest Frontline Fund Rapid Response Grants.

 • Example scenario: community response to severe storm events, flooding, heatwaves etc.

-• Example scenario: your org is being sued by a polluting industry; 501c3 tax exempt status is being challenged
+• Example scenario: Org being sued by industry; 501c3 tax exempt status is being challenged

 • Example scenario: staff or community members at events being targeted by ICE